 Guru Nanak Jayanti or Guruparb is the most sacred festival of Sikh and Sindhi community all around the world.
 On this day, people commemorate the birth anniversary of Guru Nanak Dev.

 People believe Guru Nanak Dev to be the founder of Sikhism and he is the first of the 10 Gurus of Sikh.
-The word Guruparb amalgamates two words “Guru” which means teachers and Hindi word “Parb” which means “day”.
+In point of fact, the word Guruparb amalgamates two words “Guru” which means teachers and Hindi word “Parb” which means “day”.
 On the day of Guruparb, Sikh and Sindhi communities all over the globe worship their teacher Guru Nanak Dev.

 The festival of Guru Nanak Jayanti falls on the full moon day in the month of Kartik.
 In accordance with the Gregorian calendar, people celebrate Guruparb every year in the month of October and November.